DanielMFernandes/CCNA_Course_Notes/Course_Notes/Security_Fundamentals.md

     - SOMETHING YOU ARE
         - Biometrics such as a face scan, palm scan, fingerprint scan, retina scan, etc.

-- Requiring multiple factors of AUTHENTICATION greatly increases the security.
-Even if the ATTACKER learns the TARGET’S PASSWORD (SOMETHING YOU KNOW), they won’t be able to login to the TARGET’S account
+- Requiring multiple factors of authentication greatly increases the security.
+Even if the attacker learns the target’s password (SOMETHING YOU KNOW), they won’t be able to login to the target’s account

 ---

 DIGITAL CERTIFICATES

-- DIGITAL CERTIFICATES are another form of AUTHENTICATION used to prove the identity of the holder of the certificate
+- DIGITAL CERTIFICATES are another form of authentication used to prove the identity of the holder of the certificate
 - They are used for websites to verify that the website being accessed is legitimate
 - Entities that want a certificate to prove their identity send a CSR (CERTIFICATE SIGNING REQUEST) to a CA (CERTIFICATE AUTHORITY) which will generate and sign the certificate